asanni2022/capstoneproject/AZ104KnowledegeTest.md

 ### Answer

-Copy Onpremise file into a storage account name DivergenceCapstone1.Use AzCopy to copy your files from your on-premises network to the following Azure Storage services in DivergenceCapstone1 storage account:
+Copy Onpremise file into a storage account name DivergenceCapstone1.
+Use AzCopy to copy your files from your on-premises network to the following Azure Storage services in DivergenceCapstone1 storage account:

   - * Blob Storage
   - * File Storage